craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Alchemy System.md

 An expert alchemist is a full-time alchemist, capable of handling any task given to them.
 They have created their own original formulas, and have introduced many improvements upon the basic arts.

-A master alchemist is a full-time alchemist, capable of handling any task given to them, and is capable of creating any effect desired.
+A master alchemist is a ***full***-time alchemist, capable of handling *any* task given to them, and is capable of creating *any* effect desired.
 A master alchemist is free to pursue any endeavor they wish, and is highly sought after for their skills.
 A master alchemist is an individual of great talent and power, respected by all who know them.

 ### Schools
 It is true that most alchemists find success in creating their own formula, but many alchemists create formula that are only de-facto unique, and throughout these "common" formula, certain schools of thought begin to emerge.
 Three broad "schools" of Alchemy emerge from these patterns, using similar components, equipment, and processes.